 Tubac Presidio State Historic Park, located in Tubac, Arizona, USA, preserves the ruins of the Presidio San Ignacio de Tubac and various other buildings, thereby presenting a timeline of human settlement in this Southern Arizona town.
 The park contains a museum, a number of historic sites, an underground archeology exhibit displaying the excavated foundations of the Tubac Presidio, and a picnic area.
 Various cultural events are held on-site throughout the year, including Anza Days (October), Los Tubaqueños living history presentations (Sundays from October through March), archeological tours, and nature walks.
 Until recently, the park was administered by Arizona State Parks and was the first park in the Arizona state park system.
 As a result of budget cutbacks, the Tubac Presidio was scheduled to be closed in 2010, but was rescued by local residents and is now operated by the Tubac Historical Society and staffed with dedicated volunteers.HistoryAs the Spanish Empire attempted to expand into the frontiers of New Spain, Catholic missions were established throughout modern-day Mexico and the southwestern United States.
 Of these many churches, one was established at nearby Tumacácori in 1691 and Tubac, then a small Pima Indian village, was set up as a mission farm and ranch.
 Spanish colonists started to colonize the area in the 1730s; twenty years later the Pimas, led by Luis of Saric, led an uprising against the Spanish in 1751 and the settlement at Tubac was destroyed.
 A year later, the Pimas surrendered and the Presidio San Ignacio de Tubac was established to protect the town and the surrounding area from further rebellion.
-Tubac became the first European settlement in what today is the state of Arizona.Our Tubac tourist route planner makes visiting Tubac Presidio State Historic Park and other Tubac attractions simple, and helps you make a travel plan personal to you.
+Tubac became the first European settlement in what today is the state of Arizona.For travelers who use our custom trip planner, Tubac holidays become easier to arrange, with trips to the Tubac Presidio State Historic Park and other attractions mapped out and timetabled.

 Unable to display map at this time.
 Please try again later.